tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 1.3 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.

 ### 1.4 Status of the Content of this document